-Table 1:Ineffective Teachers and Minority Students

-Table 2: Ineffective teachers and Low-Income Students

-Table 3: Inexperienced Teachers and Minority Students

-Table 4: Inexperienced Teachers and Low-Income Students

-Table 5: Out-of-Field Teachers and Minority Students

-Table 6: Out-of-Field Teachers and Low-Income Students
+- Table 1:Ineffective Teachers and Minority Students - Table 2: Ineffective teachers and Low-Income Students - Table 3: Inexperienced Teachers and Minority Students - Table 4: Inexperienced Teachers and Low-Income Students - Table 5: Out-of-Field Teachers and Minority Students - Table 6: Out-of-Field Teachers and Low-Income Students

+In 2020, the California Department of Education updated the definitions of ineffective teachers and out-of-field teachers.
+LUHSD conducted an updated review of Educator Equity based upon the new definitions provided by the CDE.
 Based upon an analysis of this data, the following conclusions can be drawn:

-- Low income students are NOT taught at higher rates than other students by ineffective teachers. - Minority students are NOT taught at higher rates than other students by ineffective teachers. - 11.1% percent of teachers in the comprehensive high school with the highest percentage of minority students have two or fewer years of teaching experience, while 5.4% percent of teachers in the comprehensive high school with the lowest percentage of minority students have two or fewer years of teaching experience.
+- 0.8% percent of teachers in the comprehensive high school with the highest percentage of minority students were taught by ineffective teachers, while 0% percent of teachers in the comprehensive high school with the lowest percentage of minority students were taught by ineffective teachers.
+This represents an equity gap of 0.8% percent. - 0.8% percent of teachers in the comprehensive high school with the highest percentage of low-income students were taught by ineffective teachers, while 0% percent of teachers in the comprehensive high school with the lowest percentage of low-income students were taught by ineffective teachers.
+This represents an equity gap of 0.8% percent. - 11.1% percent of teachers in the comprehensive high school with the highest percentage of minority students have two or fewer years of teaching experience, while 5.4% percent of teachers in the comprehensive high school with the lowest percentage of minority students have two or fewer years of teaching experience.
 This represents an equity gap of 5.7% percent. - 11.1% percent of teachers in the comprehensive high school with the highest percentage of low-income students have two or fewer years of teaching experience, while 5.4% percent of teachers in the comprehensive high school with the lowest percentage of low-income students have two or fewer years of teaching experience.
 This represents an equity gap of 5.7% percent. - Low income students are NOT taught at higher rates than other students by out-of-field teachers. - Minority students are NOT taught at higher rates than other students by out-of-field teachers.

 LUHSD plans to address the experience gaps by providing staff development to new teachers on how to support the achievement of students coming from minority and low-income backgrounds, and on providing universal access to the curriculum by McREL International.
 In addition, staff development into cultural differences will be provided by World Trust.
+Administrators are receiving equity training by Epoch Education.
 Additionally, administrative leadership meetings will emphasize the importance of Educator Equity in the hiring process.